zuntik/jeec-dev-challenge/README.md

 ## What is this?
 Welcome to the JEEC Development Team Challenge!
 The objective of this challenge is to complete a basic web application that we provide in this repository.
-The application consists of two separate pages: **one displaying the list of speakers @ JEEC|20** and **another one displaying the information of one specific speaker.**
+The application consists of two separate pages: one displaying the list of speakers @ JEEC|20 and another one displaying the information of one specific speaker.

-We provide the designs displaying how the final application must look like in the end, which are located in the file **mockup.xd**.
-This file can be opened using the software **Adobe XD**, which is free and can be downloaded in the following link: https://www.adobe.com/pt/products/xd.html.
+We provide the designs that display how the final application must look like in the end.
+You can check it in the **mockup.pdf** file, or in **mockup.xd** in case you feel comfortable using the software **Adobe XD**, which is free and can be downloaded in the following link: https://www.adobe.com/pt/products/xd.html.

+The necessary static files (images, etc..) are located in the /webapp/static directory.

 ## Instruction to deploy the webapp
-1. Clone this repository
+1. Fork this repository
 2. Install dependencies inside the /webapp directory with:
     - `npm install`
 3. Deploy the Vue.js application with: